-We know that the challenges in Caernarfon are not likely to be the same as the challenges in Chelsea, and what’s going on in Glasgow is going to be different than in Glastonbury.
+We know that the challenges in Caernarfon are not likely to be the same as the challenges in Chelsea, and what’s going on in Glasgow is going to be different to Glastonbury.
 So Regional Associates are really important to help us understand each area.

 For those working in a theatre, arts centre, festival, gallery, museum, heritage site, venue, concert hall, or for a touring company, in a role relating to marketing, communications or otherwise engaging and developing audiences, this is your opportunity to shine a light on your experience and develop further.

-For individuals working in organisations such as sector support organisations, service providers, or agencies, we have other opportunities you may be interested in, please get in touch.
+For individuals working in organisations such as sector support organisations, service providers or agencies, we have other opportunities you may be interested in, so please get in touch.

 Benefits of being a Regional Associate